 I earned a PhD in biomedical engineering from The University of Michigan in 2013.
 I have since started a nonprofit organization which focuses on developing low-cost sustainable agriculture practices.

-University of Michigan-Ann Arbor - PhD, Biomedical Engineering
+Graduate Degree: University of Michigan-Ann Arbor - PHD, Biomedical Engineering

 What is your teaching philosophy?

 What might you do in a typical first session with a student?

 Discuss prior performance and future goals.
 Review the basics to identify any weak areas.
 Put together a plan of attack.

 If a student has difficulty learning a skill or concept, what would you do?